Alexandra-Maria Eugenicos

 Profile

-Alexandra-Maria has a busy practice in the Crown and Magistrates’ Court.
-She has a solid record of securing a favourable outcome for her clients from bail applications through to jury trials and at sentence.
-She thrives on making solid legal arguments.
+Alexandra-Maria has a busy defence practice and a solid record of securing favourable outcomes for clients from bail applications through to jury trials and at sentence.
+She thrives on making robust legal arguments.
 She regularly represents young and vulnerable defendants.

 Alexandra-Maria specialises in: